 The Federal Housing Administration (FHA) doesn’t make or guarantee loans, but it’s been insuring home loans since 1934.
-The insurance on FHA loans removes or minimizes the default risk lenders face when borrowers put down less than 20% of the purchase price.
-FHA-approved lenders are authorized to process loan applications, underwrite, and close FHA loans.
+FHA loans offer a low down payment option with less stringent qualification requirements than a conventional loan.

-Second, an FHA loan often costs less than a conventional mortgage and is more forgiving of issues with credit and payments.
+- An FHA loan often costs less than a conventional mortgage and is more forgiving if you have issues with credit and payments.

-Third, FHA home loans don’t require a large down payment at closing time, which is a huge plus for first-time homebuyers or an unmarried person seeking to buy a home on a single income.
-Since January 1, 2009, FHA borrowers can finance 96.5% of the purchase price and put down only a low 3.5% down payment!
+FHA home loans don’t require a large down payment at closing time, which is a huge plus for first-time home buyers or a person seeking to buy a home on a single income.
+FHA clients can get financing with a loan-to-value (LTV) ratio of up to 96.5%.
+This means you’d have the ability to get a new home with as little as 3.5% down.

 How Could FHA Cash-Out Refinancing Options Help Me?

 If you know you’ll soon need cash for college tuition or major home improvements, then an FHA cash-out refinancing option may be just what you need.